inbo/whip/docs/implementation_guidelines.md

         allowed: [adult]
         empty: True
 ```

+It is adviced to control the incoming whip specification schema for this situation and provide a useful `SchemaError` when `empty: True` is missing in this specific situation.
+The alternative - adding the required `empty: True` automatically is not advised, to have the specifications more explcit.

 ### min/max combination
 In order to keep the number of rules to a minimum,  it is decided to not have a separate test `equals`, as this can easily be achieved by combining a `min` and `max`  test: